relyzer/relyzer-portfolio/README.md

 # relyzer.github.io

 A simple, first iteration of my personal website!
-This project serves as a training ground for my front-end skills and clean coding.
+This project also serves as a training ground for my front-end skills and clean coding.
 As my skills improve, I hope to add more cool features to my site, so stay tuned!

 ## To do:

 1.)
-Modify contents and reduce clutter
+Further improve aesthetics and responsive design!
 2.)
-Make it prettier!
+Make it even prettier!
-3.)
-Fix responsive issue of the spinner animation and the name in the banner section
-4.)
-Fix all responsiveness of the layouts and sections
 5.)
 Separate the data into another folder/fileset from the components (SOC principle)

 ## Website initially started from: